barnardrc/ziply-solver/README.md

 ```bash
 python main.py [OPTIONS]
 ```
 You will be prompted to click the window that contains the puzzle.
 Once clicked, there is a one second delay until it begins solving.
-Once it is finished, you can click "New Game" or refresh the webpage to continue solving puzzles indefinitely.
-Pressing Ctrl + C in terminal will exit the program.
+To solve another puzzle, you must rerun the script.

 ### Comand-Line Options